John Einarson

-A graduate of the University of Manitoba, Einarson taught high school at St. John's-Ravenscourt School for eighteen years and leads tours of Winnipeg rock and roll history.
+A graduate of the University of Manitoba, Einarson taught high school at St. John's-Ravenscourt School for 18 years and leads tours of Winnipeg rock and roll history.
 He was the curator of a 2009 exhibit about Manitoba music history at the Manitoba Museum and is in charge of the forthcoming Manitoba Music Museum.
-Einarson wrote a CBC documentary about Randy Bachman and a Juno Awards-nominated documentary on Buffy Sainte-Marie.
+Einarson also wrote a CBC documentary about Randy Bachman and a Juno Awards-nominated documentary on Buffy Sainte-Marie.

-He began his music career in the 1970s as part of Pig Iron Blues Band, performing at the Niverville Pop Festival and opening for Led Zeppelin with his band Euphoria in 1970 when he was 17 and a recent graduate of Grant Park High School.
+He began his music career in the 1970s as part of the Pig Iron Blues Band, performing at the Niverville Pop Festival and opening for Led Zeppelin with his band Euphoria in 1970, when he was 17 and a recent graduate of Grant Park High School.